 Possible problems if you're overweight in pregnancy

-Being overweight increases the chance of complications for pregnant women and their babies.
-The higher a woman's BMI, the higher the chance of complications.
+Being overweight increases the chance of complications for you and your baby.
+The higher your BMI, the higher the chance of complications.
 The increasing chances are in relation to:

-- the baby's shoulder becoming "stuck" during labour (sometimes called shoulder dystocia)
+- the baby's shoulder becoming "stuck" during labour (The Royal College of Obstetricians and Gynaecologists has more information about shoulder dystocia)

 Possible problems for your baby if you're overweight in pregnancy

-Problems for your baby can include being born early (before 37 weeks), and an increased chance of stillbirth (from an overall chance of 1 in 200 in the UK to 1 in 100 if you have a BMI of 30 or above).
+Problems for your baby can include being born early (before 37 weeks), and an increased chance of stillbirth.

 There is also a higher chance of your baby having a health condition, such as a neural tube defect like spina bifida.